A timeline of Commando Training

-A Combined Training Centre (CTC) at Inverary and Special Training Centre (STC) at Lochailort (see above photo) had been established.
+A Combined Training Centre (CTC) at Inverary and a Special Training Centre (STC) at Lochailort (see above photo) had been established.
 The latter consisted of Nissen huts and tents, with the headquarters installed in Inverailort Castle, about 27 miles West of Fort William.
 A powerful team of instructors were gathered there, with many going on to became well known leaders of irregular forces, including the Chindits and Special Air Service, all being formed after the Commandos.
 The Instructors included Lord Lovat, Brigadier 'Mad Mike' Calvert, Colonel Spencer Chapman, Major Peter Kemp, and the Sirling brothers Bill and David.

-Additionally other officers and nco's with a wide range of experiences from arctic exploring to rugged campaigning on the North west frontier of India, plus those well versed in signalling, demolitions, and shooting.
+Additionally other Officers and NCO's with a wide range of experiences from arctic exploring to rugged campaigning on the North West frontier of India, plus those well versed in signalling, demolitions, and shooting.
 Two of these Instructors were Messrs Fairbairn and Sykes of Shanghai Police fame.
 These two men, more than anyone else in the British Army were responsible for the introduction of unarmed combat and close quarter fighting.

+The first Commandos were all Army Commandos.
 Twelve Army Commandos were raised in 1940 and had been involved in operations since then.